 This article may just as well have been titled “The Antiracist Road to Socialism,” but there is a political specificity to abolition that deserves highlighting.
 Abolition, as conceived and practiced by Black feminist thinkers and organizers, is a revolutionary struggle to eradicate the conditions which give rise to prisons, police, and profit extraction.
 It is an eminently socialist aim.

-Now, at the beginning of a renewed period of unrest and struggle from below, the need to abolish key elements of capitalist state machinery is a prominent part of the nationwide antiracist movement, identifying the police and prisons as the irreducible problem to be eliminated.
+Now, at the beginning of a renewed period of unrest and struggle from below,1Since the first protests on May 26, the hot summer of 2020 has seen an average of 140 demonstrations per day for more than a month. the need to abolish key elements of capitalist state machinery is a prominent part of the nationwide antiracist movement, identifying the police and prisons as the irreducible problem to be eliminated.
 Like all social movements, antiracist movements have faltered when they relied on the capitalist or ruling class instead of the collective action of the multiracial working class.
 The working class, as the agent of abolition, has the collective power to carry this struggle through to the end.
 It is abolition, however, that the class struggle strives toward.